Energy Technology List home

 Waste heat to electricity conversion equipment

-Processes that use energy produce waste heat which can be used in a variety of processes
+Processes that use energy produce waste heat which can be used in a variety of purposes

 Organic Rankine Cycle Heat Recovery Equipment